107: Robot Monster

 This is what comes from teaching apes sign language.

-Trainer Francine Patterson has taught her charge Koko, a western lowland gorilla, about one thousand signs based on American Sign Language; Koko is able to communicate with humans using the signs.
+Trainer Francine Patterson taught her charge Koko (1971-2018), a western lowland gorilla, over one thousand signs based on American Sign Language; Koko was able to communicate with humans using the signs, displaying congnitive abilities that astonished researchers.

 Hey, look, they got Asteroids. –Hey, they must be pretty advanced if they have Atari.

 Asteroids was an arcade game that debuted in 1979 at the beginning of the arcade craze.
 It featured simple vector graphics: an arrowhead-shaped spaceship fires dots at small-, medium-, and large-shaped asteroids and the occasional UFO.
 Atari is the video game and consumer electronics brand founded by Nolan Bushnell and Ted Dabney in 1972.
 The name came from the Japanese board game Go, in which “atari” means “to hit the target.”
 In 1977, they released the famed Atari 2600 (initially called the VCS: “Video Computer System”) and soon became the fastest-growing company in the United States.
 After the release of the Atari 5200 in 1982 came the Video Game Crash of 1983, wherein the market was saturated with often-inferior games and personal computers were on the rise.
 The company became splintered among its varied divisions and corporate maneuvering led to its demise in 1984.
 Various companies have purchased the brand and produced games with the name in the ensuing years.